 Are you open today?

-Yes.
-We are open seven days a week, from 9:00am to 5:00pm (Mountain Standard Time)
+Unfortunately not, we will not be open until the first of March, 2018.
+Then, we will be open seven days a week, from 9:00am to 5:00pm (Mountain Standard Time).

 How much does it cost to see the Ice Cave and Bandera Volcano?

 For teenagers (age 13 & up) and adults, the general admission rate is $12.00 per person.
 For children ages 6-12, admission is $6.00 per child and children 5 and under are free.
 Senior citizens and Military service members are $1.00 off.